HenryRabelo/android-debloat-script/README.md

 ###### Wrapping up:
 To wrap up this guide, you should do the following procedures: \
-• Turn off USB Debugging and Developer Mode, to regain the Blackbox-like sate of your phone \
+• Turn off USB Debugging and Developer Mode, to regain the BlackBox-like sate of your phone \
 • Reboot your device once more \
 • Opt out of carrier SMS Advertising and Telemarketing (Availability dependant on your country) \
 • Opt out of Debit Card and Credit Card data collection \